teambrawley/BrawlStars-Stats/README.md

   - [`/v1/brawlers`](https://bs.is-a.dev/v1/brawlers) List Of Every Brawlers ( StarPowers, Gadgets )
   - `/v1/brawlers/:ID` Specific Brawler's Information
   - [`/v1/battlelog/:TAG`](https://bs.is-a.dev/v1/battlelog/) Player's Battlelog

+  ### About

+  Bs-api known as Brawl Stars Stats API is a service where you can get your brawlstars stats easily.

+  ### Disclaimer

+  This Project Was Made By A Fan Of Supercell Games And Not Affiliate With Supercell Or Brawl Stars.
+This Project Was Managed And Owned By [`@brawlie Team`](https://github.com/brawlie).

   ### License